 Things to Keep in Mind

 Solar panels are exposed to the elements, which means they are subject to damage from the weather.
 Be mindful of particularly strong wind storms, as well as hail as these could do some severe damage.
-Luckily, even battering from large hailstones may not cause irreparable damage.
+Luckily, solar panels are durable and even battering from large hailstones may not cause irreparable damage.
 You may only have to replace the glass, for example.

 Wiring is another area to think about.
 Your solar panel is likely to survive most things, but wires can be fragile.
 It only takes a bit of moisture or a strong gust to cause a short or an unplugging.

 Lastly, whenever you check on your solar panels, make sure you are exercising proper caution.
 If you’re going up on your roof, make sure you have someone holding your ladder, for example.
 It’s always best to keep your safety precautions in mind first and foremost.